jbg469/Giftcard-Processing-Kubernetes-Django/Report/jbg469-AppSec-Lab3.md

 ### Subtask c
 After we apply the changes we see that everything is working in the dockerfile.
+We remove secrets from Dockerfiles and configure to use the secrets file instead.
+We apply the changes using kubectl and ensure the application is still working correctly which it does.
 <img width="986" alt="image" src="https://user-images.githubusercontent.com/72175659/166089616-183e7612-4725-4595-a5d6-ae5b33ed1411.png">